-Shell Pilipinas maintains high standards of health and safety in the workplace in order to safeguard its people, its assets and the communities wherein it operates.
+Shell Pilipinas maintains high standards of health and safety in the workplace to safeguard its people, assets, and the communities wherein it operates.
 Towards this, the "Goal Zero" ambition strives for no fatalities and no incidents, and focuses on three areas which have the highest risks: personal, process and transport safety.

-Maintaining a high Health, Safety, Security and Environment (HSSE) standard is therefore central to how Shell operates.
-These standards apply to all aspects of Shell Pilipinas' activities, from designing a facility to decommissioning a work site; and applies to employees and also contractors and joint ventures where Shell has operational accountability.
+Maintaining a high HSSE standard is therefore central to how Shell operates.
+These standards apply to all aspects of Shell Pilipinas' activities, from designing a facility to decommissioning a work site; and applies to employees, contractors, and joint ventures where Shell has operational accountability.